 a Full Range of Legal Issues

 The Orphans’ Court is a division of the Court of Common Pleas.
-The Orphans' Court oversees the administration of decedents' estates, the administration and distribution of testamentary and inter-vivos trusts, the handling of matters relating to the custodianship and property of minors, the actions of Agents operating under Powers of Attorneys, and the supervision over the estates of incapacitated persons.
-Oftentimes, lawyers must petition the Orphans' Court to resolve disputes arising between beneficiaries and fiduciaries.
+The Orphans’ Court oversees the administration of decedents’ estates, the administration and distribution of testamentary and inter vivos trusts, the handling of matters relating to the custodianship and property of minors, the actions of agents operating under powers of attorneys, and the supervision of the estates and persons of incapacitated persons.
+Oftentimes, lawyers must petition the Orphans’ Court to resolve disputes arising between beneficiaries and fiduciaries.

-Do you need to speak with an attorney regarding a dispute involving an estate or trust or an incapacitated person?
-Please contact Sikov and Love, P.A. to arrange your consultation.
-Since our founding in 1957, we have set a standard for quality legal services.
+Do you need to speak with an attorney regarding a dispute involving an estate or trust or concerning an incapacitated person?
+Please contact Sikov and Love, P.A., to arrange your consultation.
+Since our founding in 1952, we have set a standard for quality legal services.

 The Orphans’ Court has jurisdiction over matters involving estates, trusts, minors and incapacitated persons.
 Conflicts can arise between beneficiaries and fiduciaries who are often family members.

 When a beneficiary of an estate or a trust feels that an executor or a trustee is wasting or mismanaging assets, sometimes removal of the executor or the trustee is the only way to prevent funds from being further dissipated by the fiduciary.
 Under the Pennsylvania Probate, Estates, and Fiduciaries Code, the Orphans’ Court oversees various issues including the appointment of fiduciaries (executors or administrators of estates), the control of funds in estates, the settlement of accounts, and the removal and discharge of fiduciaries.